For Enquiry

 The Hornbill Festival is a popular cultural festival celebrated in Nagaland every December.
 It's a week-long festival that showcases the state's rich cultural heritage, music, dance, and food.

-Required Documents: Applicants typically need to provide valid identification proof, passport-sized photographs, and details of their travel itinerary while applying for ILPs.
+Required Documents: You need to carry a valid ID proof, 2 passport-size photographs, and a travel itinerary plan for obtaining an ILP.